-There are four types of articles in English grammar.
+The four articles in English are a, an, the, and zero article.
 The indefinite articles ( a or an ), the definite article ( the ), and no article ( = zero article).

-In this lesson, articles in English grammar (a an the), you’ll learn the uses of definite and indefinite articles as well as the articles grammar rules.
-Besides, you will learn when to use no article ( zero article ).
+In this lesson, articles in English grammar (a an the and zero article), you’ll learn the uses of definite and indefinite articles as well as the articles grammar rules.
+Besides, you will learn when to use no article ( zero article).
+Enjoy learning the use of articles with examples.

 - a + consonant sounds (/b/, /d/,/p/, /t/, etc